As I parked my car this morning, I saw a black and white figure lurking beneath the hornbeams and obviously up to no good.

 Didn’t work, of course.
 They galloped past me, chortling, and out across the east lawn like a sweep of wildebeest with me in hot, futile pursuit, waving my stick.
 Wish I’d filmed it.

 At which point, Margaret arrived yodeling and chirruping her unique cow call.
 And, as always, it worked.
-Like obedient Labrador’s off they trotted back out through the knocked down stretch of post and rail fence and back into her field.
+Like obedient Labradors they trotted off back through the knocked down stretch of post and rail fence and into her field.
 Without so much as an apologetic, backward glance.

 There wasn’t so very much damage.
 My cool, early morning demeanour was gone, lots of hoofprints across the lawns and …